Free Knowledge Base

 Objective: Build a solid technical foundation and gain cross-team visibility.

-• KR1: Independently deliver 4 features from design to production without requiring senior intervention.
+• Key Result 1: Independently deliver 4 features from design to production without requiring senior intervention.

-• KR2: Attend 3 cross-functional project meetings and contribute at least one actionable suggestion in each.
+• Key Result 2: Attend 3 cross-functional project meetings and contribute at least one actionable suggestion in each.

-• KR3: Complete 2 online certifications relevant to the team's technology stack.
+• Key Result 3: Complete 2 online certifications relevant to the team's technology stack.

 Mid-Level — Focus: Leadership and Specialization